Keningau: Keningau 1

 The Keningau 1 is south of the Keningau Town.
-There is a vibrant commercial district with some of historical 'shop-houses.'
+There is a commercial district with some of historical 'shop-houses.'

 Keningau 2/New Town

 Keningau 2 is the New Town, to the north of Keningau.
 The New Town houses the new Keningau Hospital.
 There are shops, shopping malls, and school.

 Demographics

 Ethnicity and religion

 Keningau's population was estimated in 2010 at 5,565.
-Of the total, 90% are Dusuns ,Lundayeh and Muruts, 8% are Chinese (of whom most are proportionally divided into Hakkas and Taishanese); the balance is divided between other indigenous Sabahan races and foreign immigrants (legal and illegal) from the Philippines and Indonesia.
+Of the total, 90% are Dusuns, Lundayeh and Muruts, 8% are Chinese (of whom most are proportionally divided into Hakkas and Taishanese); the balance is divided between other indigenous Sabahan races and foreign immigrants (legal and illegal) from the Philippines and Indonesia.
 The latter group forms a disproportionately large part of the population of Keningau as many of these immigrants come to seek employment in the many agricultural plantations in the district.

 Languages

 Apart from their native languages, the indigenous Sabahan ethnicities in Keningau mostly speak English, Malay (albeit a distinct Sabahan creole form of it).
 The ethnic Chinese population speak Sze Yup (a dialect of Cantonese), Hakka and Mandarin (varieties of Chinese) among themselves, but generally speak Malay when interacting with members of the indigenous races.

 Most of the Indonesian and Filipino immigrants speak Malay in addition to their native languages.